 It is critical that Congress fully fund JJDPA programs, and other critical youth justice initiatives in order for implementation of the new requirements of the law to be successful.
 Congress must affirm this important federal-state partnership to protect children and to invest in innovative and cost-effective reforms that keep youth out of trouble and communities safe.
 Additionally, Congress must help states close and repurpose youth prisons in order to invest significant savings to achieve truly effective and cost efficient programming and outcomes for young people, families, and their communities.
 Especially during this time of economic downturn when state and local budgets are strapped, it is important for Congress to invest new funding to achieve these critical goals, outcomes, and savings.
-The Act 4 JJ Coalition urges you to consider these critical supports for youth and communities in this year's CJS Appropriations bill.
+The Act 4 JJ Coalition urges you to consider these critical supports for youth and communities as part of this year's Commerce, Justice and Science appropriations bill.

-Than k you for your time and attention.
+Thank you for your time and attention.